MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Same API as [particle gizmo](#particlefx-gizmo)

-!!! info Using stop on TrailFX will derender the Trail.
+!!! info Using stop on TrailFX will de-render the Trail.

 ### Projectile Launcher Gizmo
 A turnkey way to launch small objects